-Input parameter Resulting input routing Amp The amplifier input (Speaker Input) feeds both A and B channels Line L + Amp The Line Left input feeds channel A, the amplifier input (Speaker Input) feeds channel B. Use this configuration if you want to use an amp and a line level instrument simultaneously.
+Input parameter Resulting input routing Amp The amplifier input (Speaker Input) feeds both A a nd B channels Line L + Amp The Line Left input feeds channel A, the amplifier input (Speaker Input) feeds channel B. Use this configuration if you want to use an amp and a line level instrument simultaneously.
 Line, S/PDIF or AES/EBU Left channel of the stereo input feeds Channel A, right channel of the stereo input feeds Channel B. Use this configuration with a stereo line level instrument or a digital processor/soundcard.
-Line L, Line R, S/PDIF L, 5/PDIF R, AES/EBU L or AES/EBU R The selected mono input feeds both A and B channels nels the loadbox gain.
+Line L, Line R, S/PDIF L, S/PDIF R, AES/EBU L or AES/EBU R the loadbox gain.
 The line and digital inputs does not have a gain control, but we provide an Input Boost to increase the signal when it's needed.
 If you experience overloading of those inputs, please lower the volume of the source.
 If is possible to boost the Speaker Input as well.